Inside the Third Reich

 At the Nuremberg Trials, Speer was sentenced to 20 years in prison for his use of prisoners in the armaments factories while Minister of Armaments.
 From 1946 to 1966, while serving the sentence in Spandau Prison, he penned more than 2,000 manuscript pages of personal memoirs.
 His first draft was written from March 1953 to 26 December 1954.
 After his release on 1 October 1966, he used Federal Archive documents to rework the material into his autobiography.
 He was aided editorially by Wolf Jobst Siedler, Ullstein and Propylaen, and Joachim Fest.

-The manuscript led to two books: first Erinnerungen ("Recollections") (Propyläen/Ullstein, 1969), which was translated into English and published by Macmillan in 1970 as Inside the Third Reich; then as Spandauer Tagebücher ("Spandau Diaries") (Propyläen/Ullstein, 1975), which was translated into English and published by Macmillan in 1976 as Spandau: The Secret Diaries.
+The manuscript led to two books: first ' (Propyläen/Ullstein, 1969), which was translated into English and published by Macmillan in 1970 as Inside the Third Reich; then as ' (Propyläen/Ullstein, 1975), which was translated into English and published by Macmillan in 1976 as Spandau: The Secret Diaries.

 Summary

 Inside the Third Reich begins with an account of Speer's childhood, followed by a description of his role as Heinrich Tessenow's assistant at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).
 Speer first heard Adolf Hitler speak during an address to the combined students and faculty of Berlin University and his institute.
 Speer states he became hopeful when Hitler explained how communism could be checked and Germany could recover economically.
 Speer joined the National Socialist Party in January 1931; he wrote "I was not choosing the NSDAP, but becoming a follower of Hitler, whose magnetic force had reached out to me the first time I saw him and had not, thereafter, released me."
 Speer described the personalities of many Nazi officials, including Joseph Goebbels, Hermann Göring, Heinrich Himmler, Rudolf Hess, Martin Bormann, and, of course, Hitler himself.
 Speer went on to quote Hitler as telling him privately after the remilitarization of the Rhineland, "We will create a great empire.
 All of the Germanic peoples will be included in it.
 It will begin in Norway and extend to northern Italy.
 I myself must carry this out."

 The main body of the book effectively ends when Speer, by this point having joined Karl Dönitz's government seated in Schleswig-Holstein, receives news of Hitler's death.
 This is followed by an epilogue dealing with the end of the war in Europe and the resulting Nuremberg trials, in which Speer was sentenced to a 20-year prison term for his actions during the war.